-If you’ve taken the equivalent of one year of college Spanish, you’ll probably find yourself in intermediate-level classes.
-It’s the perfect place to be if you’re familiar with the language, but not quite confident enough to actually use it in real life.
+If you’ve taken the equivalent of one year of college Spanish, you’ll probably find yourself in intermediate level classes.
+It’s the perfect place to be if you’re familiar with the language, but not quite confident enough to actually use it in your daily life.

 In the intermediate classes, you will spend the first half of the semester reviewing first-year and learning second-year Spanish (251, 252).
 By the time the semester is halfway through, you will be prepared to take on two upper-level courses which are part of the intermediate sequence: 301-Advanced Grammar and Conversation and 303-Selected Readings in Spanish Literature.